ntvsx193/adonis-search/README.md

 ### Search

-> Search not fire where clause if search variable is empty.
+> Note 1.
+Search not fire where clause if search variable is empty.

+> Note 2.
+All search columns and values will be translated to lowercase.

 For basic usage you need add columns where you make search